jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/offensive-hyperv-directx-1/index.md

 ![dxgkrnl](https://res.cloudinary.com/fluid-attacks/image/upload/v1662481154/blog/offensive-hyperv-directx-1/Screenshot_2022-08-26_172126.webp)

-So I had to use another approach.
+I had to use another approach.
 Luckily, Windows has several ways to be debugged.
 In this case, I chose to use [USB3 debugging](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/setting-up-a-usb-3-0-debug-cable-connection).
 To do that, I had to: